-PHAR 4210 - LABORATORY MEDICINE FOR HEALTHCARE PROFESSIONALS (2:5.3:0 F, IVC)
+PHAR 4210 - LABORATORY MEDICINE FOR HEALTHCARE PROFESSIONALS (2:5.3:0 FIVC)

 ELECTIVE COURSE.
 Review of modern laboratory practices for medical diagnostics and explanation of result interpretation.
 This course also includes common troubleshooting practices and guidelines to check for typical problems that arise during laboratory diagnostics; additionally, the course emphasizes diagnostics performed with rapid turnaround and thus would be most likely to be used by the pharmacist themselves.
+6 week course.
+Syllabus available.

-PHAR 4211 - ADVANCED INFECTIOUS DISEASES (2:5.3:0 F, IVC)
+PHAR 4211 - ADVANCED INFECTIOUS DISEASES (2:5.3:0 FIVC)